huzheng001/stardict-3/dict/src/win32/acrobat/readme.txt

 		wsprintf(err, TEXT("failed on %s version %s%x\n"),table,(requiredVer & kHFT_IN_BETA_FLAG) ?"(beta)":"",requiredVer & ~kHFT_IN_BETA_FLAG);
 >>>

+You can try sdk91_v2_win.zip too.
+Exctract "Adobe/Acrobat 9 SDK/Version 1/PluginSupport/Headers" to "Acrobat_Headers" in this directory.

 This plug-in only work on Abode Acrobat Professional currently.
 For Adobe Reader, a License is needed, which will cost $2,500, this has not be done yet.